 - Remember to publish your changes or the tag will not work as expected.

-Some tags can't take custom events as a trigger. eg click element or click links.
+Some Tags can't take custom events as a trigger. eg. click elements or click links.
+Also when you can't have a trigger with more that one Custom Event on.

 Change the cookie category accordingly